Structuring your product pages with the customer in mind

 Let’s assume I can find the desired product page from the home page.
 You might think this is a no-brainer, but many of the sites I visited misdirected me.
 For example, eProject’sproduct navigation from the home page refers to only the name of their product, the PPM6.
 When I first started my research, I had no idea what the PPM6 was and spent way too much time trying to figure out if I needed the PPM6 or the PMexpress.
 An average visitor probably would have left to visit a competitor’s site at that point.

 Aside from viewing static shots of the product, I’d also like to take a demo.
-Three common types of demo options are: an online flash demo, full interactive online demo, and a free trial.
+Three common types of demo options are an online flash demo, a fully interactive online demo, and a free trial.
 The online flash demo was my first interaction with the products in most cases.
 Many of the vendors had professional flash demos that included a narrator as a guide.
-Once I sent them more information about myself and company, a few vendors opened up their demo test sites.
+Once I sent them more information about myself and the company, a few vendors opened up their demo test sites.
 Creative Manager Pro has a great interactive online demo and one that I went back to many times.
 This approach provided me instant gratification and saved my sales rep from many obvious questions.
 The third option is offering a free trial.
-Timeslips has a free trialwhich allowed me to test drive and hammer through the product using my own company information.
+Timeslips has a free trial which allowed me to test drive and hammer through the product using my own company information.

 The Side Bar

 Many websites ignore this very important area of the product page.
 Companies get too fixated on the product page copy and forget there’s a whole other section that can call out and highlight crucial information.
 Typically found on the right side of the page in a vertical callout box, the sidebar can contain links to key features, specifications, special offers, testimonials and case studies.